AndreLimaJordao/Caitsidhe-V-SoC/README.md

 ```

 ## Features
 - **Cycle-Accurate Simulation**: Models hardware timing and behavior accurately.
+(On progress)
 - **Modular Design**: Easily extendable with new peripherals and accelerators.
-All components communicate are decoupled classes, mimicking hardware modules.
+All components are decoupled classes, mimicking hardware modules.
 - **Bus-Based Interconnect**: Centralized bus for memory and peripheral access.
 - **Trace Logging**: Detailed logging for debugging and analysis.